roycocup/SK/README.md

 - Run `composer install`
 - Create a mysql database named `samknows`
 - Alter the credentials for db in the configs.yaml file
-- Run `vendor/bin/doctrine orm:schema-tool:update --force` to install the
+- Run `vendor/bin/doctrine orm:schema-tool:update --force` to install the database and schema
 - Run `./setup.php run`
 - Setup a server and open the browser at the homepage and you should see a dropdown list with a load button.